IJG-DR/MechaCar_Statistical_Analysis/README.md

 * miles driven
 * vibration from road (through potentiometers)

-Each of these metrics would need to be captured an collected in a database, and some would need to be converted into proxy numbers (for example brand and type) to facilitate regression computations.
+Each of these metrics would need to be captured and collected in a database, while some would need to be converted into proxy numbers (for example brand and type) to facilitate regression computations.

 The null hypothesis of our test would be that lifetime ownership cost is no different between MechaCar and the competition, while the alternative hypothesis would be that the MechaCar's lifetime ownership cost is different.